Elbowoods landmark church escapes flood waters

 Ranchers, farmers, and residents of far western McLean County who are over 70 years old probably remember this scene from Elbowoods.
 The photo was taken in 1926.
 It was moved up the hill in 1953.

-The building is there, the people are not
+The building was there, the people are not

 Recommendation: 100 Years at Ft.
 Berthold, “the History of Fort Berthold Indian Mission 1876-1976” is compiled by Harold Case and is an excellent first-hand narrative of life on the reservation.